 It is also possible that the adoption of species for mine reclamation is driven to some extent by the results of early published research.
 A study undertaken in 1978 to evaluate the potential of 17 herbaceous species, as well as trees and shrubs for mine reclamation by rating their aggression, survival, and erosion control; P. virgatum and L. corniculatus were among the top ranked, while T. pratense was rated as 'fair' and has gained less widespread use [20].
 Although this investigation was limited to biological characteristics, certainly seed cost and availability have also played a role in the adoption of species for use in reclamation, as is native status and public perception.
-It is hoped that in the future, the adoption of species will be based in greater part on their site suitability and biological characteristics, that species of moderate growth rate and persistence are more readily adopted for use in reclamation, provides a starting point for further testing.
+It is hoped that in the future, the adoption of species will be based in greater part on their site suitability and biological characteristics, and ability to promote the development of maximum ecosystem functionality.
+Our results, that species of moderate growth rate and persistence are more readily adopted for use in reclamation, provides a starting point for further testing.